 - UPDATED 1/28/16 Other important notes to consider:

-- The upper bowl at Levi’s Stadium is much smaller than the average NFL stadium, with roughly 60% less seats.
+- The upper bowl at Levi’s Stadium, home of the San Francisco 49ers, is much smaller than the average NFL stadium, with roughly 60% less seats.
 This will keep the get-in price high, and make lower level tickets a better value.

 - The Denver Broncos have distributed Super Bowl tickets to their season ticket holders via a lottery, and the Carolina Panthers will be doing the same on 1/29.